+Report on the Schedule of Investments

-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of the Suffolk County Water Authority (the Authority) as of and for the year ended May 31, 2012, and have issued our report thereon dated August 28, 2012.
-We have also audited the accompanying schedule of investments of the Authority as of May 31, 2012.
-This schedule is the responsibility of the Authority's management.
+We have audited the accompanying schedule of investments of the Suffolk County Water Authority as of May 31, 2013, and the related notes (the Schedule).

+Management's Responsibility for the Schedule

+Management is responsible for the preparation and fair presentation of the Schedule in accordance with U.S. generally accepted accounting principles; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the Schedule that is free from material misstatement, whether due to fraud or error.

+Auditors' Responsibility

 Our responsibility is to express an opinion on this schedule based on our audit.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the schedule of investments is free of material misstatement.
-We were not engaged to perform an audit of the Authority's internal control over financial reporting.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the Schedule is free from material misstatement

+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Schedule.
+The procedures selected depend on the auditors' judgment, including the assessment of the risks of material misstatement of the Schedule, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the Schedule in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the Schedule.

+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

+Opinion

-In our opinion, the schedule referred to above presents fairly, in all material respects, the schedule of investments of the Authority at May 31, 2012, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the schedule referred to above presents fairly, in all material respects, the investments of the Authority as of May 31, 2013, in accordance with U.S. generally accepted accounting principles.